richchapler/AzureSolutionsDocumentation/wip/AI_DeploymentSuggestions.md

 ## Security

 ### Endpoints
-All services connect via private endpoints.
+All resources connect via private endpoints.
-- RECOMMENDATION: Verify that each service also sits behind a VPN or internal firewall to enforce network segmentation
+- RECOMMENDATION: Verify that each resources also sits behind a VPN or internal firewall to enforce network segmentation
 - QUESTION: Will there be a hard block on external AI solutions (e.g., ChatGPT, Copilot)?

 ### Firewall